workarea-commerce/workarea/docs/source/articles/decorate-and-write-tests.html.md

 end
 ```

-In Workarea 3.5.0, `Workarea::TestCase` will do a few cleanup tasks for you on teardown, so writing tests like this won't accidentally leak configuration and cause random test failures:
+As of Workarea 3.5.0, `Workarea::TestCase` will do a few cleanup tasks for you on teardown, so writing tests like this won't accidentally leak configuration and cause random test failures:

 ```ruby
 module Workarea